timofeykovalenko/coding-broadcast/README.md

 These problems can be solved in 15-20 minutes on a whiteboard.
 I highly recommend do it themselves without internet and spying, and only after codding, check your solution and find the best one.

-I am going to share one problem every week.

-Also I publish problems in Telegram channel https://t.me/coding_broadcast, in Russian.

 ## Content
 * [Java](java/README.md)